-Total price below DKK 20,000 or by the third notification within the same calendar year
+Total sales price of DKK 20,000 or more by the third notification within the same calendar year

-It is possible to notify of two charity lotteries with a total price of DKK 20,000 or below twice a year
+It is possible to notify of two charity lotteries with a total price of DKK 20,000 or less twice a year

 Clubs that hold lotteries

 Laws and Executive Orders